JackieFangTheBorg/A_Fake_Version_of_CharlesAI/README.md

 # A_Fake_Version_of_CharlesAI
-An unfinished self-driving version of self-driving AI in GTA5 Start from the ipython notebook.
+An unfinished version of self-driving AI in GTA5
+Start from the ipython notebook.
 If you wanna know the requirement of packages, see the import commands in each block.

 This is an simplified version of Charles self-driving AI: